K12 Finance Fundamentals: Regressive Funding

-Sidenote: This image is a very (very) simplified representation of equity that certainly has its deficiencies.
+Sidenote: This image is a (very) simplified representation of equity.
 Have a better image?
 Leave a link in the comments below!

 Housing insecurity, food insecurity, and a lack of accessible, high-quality pre-school options are just a few common elements of poverty.
 Research shows these realities set children behind their more affluent peers—both academically and socio-emotionally-- well before they step foot into a kindergarten classroom.
 As a result, more resources for high-poverty districts are crucial if policy-makers are serious about closing this persistent, income-based opportunity gap.

 As discussed in a previous post local funding for schools comes largely from property taxes.
 This means that, for the most part, the higher the taxes (i.e., the more expensive the neighborhood), the better funded the schools.
 We also learned that higher-income schools often use district foundations and parent-teacher associations to substantially boost their total funding .

 To counteract the disparities that arise through local funding systems, states provide additional funding to districts on top of the local funding they raise through property taxes.
 All states allocate more funds to high-poverty districts than wealthy ones, but they vary in the degree to which they do this; some just try to bring all districts to the same "equal" baseline, while others provide substantially more funding to their poorest districts to promote more "equitable" outcomes.
 (Check out the nifty visual on page nine of this study to see each the unique approach of each state!)